ITSGameDevTeamY3/ITSGameDevTeamY3.github.io/david/_posts/2018-10-22-making-progress.md

 ![Environment Concept](/assets/img/concept_art/david/environment_concept_david.jpg){:.lead}
 I used real-life references for the bridge which is subject to change, the military base is entirely concept, it's main area should be expanded to something more reminiscent of a camp as in Jack's concepts.
-I do like getting a glimpse of its structure here however.{:.figure}
+I do like getting a glimpse of its structure here however.
+{:.figure}

 ## First Group Session
 So we all got together last Saturday for our first group work session and got the computer lab open (D2039).